zamanali23/ZamanAli-Portfolio/index.md

 <img src="images/breast-cancer.jpeg?raw=true"/>

-**Skills Used:** Python, Pandas, SKLearn, Seabourn, Logistic Regression
+**Skills Used:** Python, Pandas, SKLearn, Seaborn, Logistic Regression

 **Project Objective:** Used logistic regression to identify a tumour as malignant or benign based on various attributes